Which are the common Mosquito-borne fevers?

 In Dengue, a drastic fall in platelets can also lead to bleeding and hemorrhage in vital organs causing death (Dengue Hemorrhagic Fever).

-Complications and death are quite rare in these mosquito-borne fevers but there are certain vulnerable high-risk groups vulnerable, who should seek medical attention immediately once symptoms appear, and preferably be hospitalized, or closely monitored.
+Complications and death are quite rare in these mosquito-borne fevers but there are certain vulnerable high-risk groups, who should seek medical attention immediately once symptoms appear, and preferably be hospitalized, or closely monitored.

 Hospitalization should be considered in these patients if there is –